swharden/pyABF/website/content/abf2-file-format/index.md

 ---
-title: The ABF File Format
-description: Unofficial Guide to the ABF2 File Format
+title: Unofficial Guide to the ABF File Format
+description: An exploration into the arrangement of binary data stored in ABF1 and ABF2 files
+date: 2020-01-01
 ---

-# Unofficial Guide to the ABF File Format
+## The ABF File Format

 ### What are ABF files?